 - Climbing stairs helps you burn more calories every minute compared to walking or jogging.

-- Helps our body produce endorphins which create a sense of happiness in our mind.
+- It helps our body produce endorphins, which create a sense of happiness in our mind.

 - Weight loss.